 This Paleo Whole30 ketchup is naturally sweetened and packed with flavor!
 Easy to make and so delicious you’ll want to eat it off the spoon.

-My husband has never been a ketchup guy.
-While I like it on everything- eggs, mac and cheese, hot dogs, chicken, baked potatoes- he could pretty much care less.
-That all changed when I made it homemade.
-He was in love.
-He ate the whole batch and requested more right away.
+I love ketchup on everything- eggs, mac and cheese, hot dogs, chicken, baked potatoes.
+Making it homemade is super easy and so flavorful.
 The original recipe I followed had honey in it so I knew I needed to change it to make it Whole30 approved.
 I was a little skeptical of adding dates at first, but they work so perfectly.
 You can’t taste them- it just adds a subtle sweetness that balances perfectly with the spices and acidity.

 So don’t be afraid of the dates!
 Confession: last time I made it I didn’t have enough dates so I used half raisins and it worked great- Yay!

 I love the idea of making it homemade because I can completely control what I’m adding.
-No high fructose corn syrup or “natural flavoring”.
 It comes together so quick too!
 There’s almost no prep time and it cooks for 30 minutes.
 You could make this while cooking other food- it’s that easy!

 Here’s all the ingredients you’ll need.
 You can use apple cider vinegar in place of the coconut vinegar and water in place of the bone broth if you don’t have any on hand.